We provide practical and creative solutions to workplace issues.

 Principal, The Seltzer Law Firm

 Diane Seltzer Torre earned her J.D. from American University’s Washington College of Law in 1991, where she was a member of Law Review.
 She clerked for the judges of the Circuit Court for Washington County, Maryland after graduating from law school.
 She received her B.A. in Sociology, cum laude, from Tufts University in 1988.
-Diane Seltzer Torre is admitted to all state and federal courts in the District of Columbia and Maryland, as well as the United States Court of Federal Claims, the United States Court of Appeals for the District of Columbia Circuit, the United States Court of Appeals for the Fourth Circuit, and the United States Court of Appeals for the Federal Circuit.
+Diane Seltzer Torre is admitted to all state and federal courts in the District of Columbia and Maryland, as well as the U.S. Court of Federal Claims, the U.S. Court of Appeals for the District of Columbia Circuit, the U.S. Court of Appeals for the Fourth Circuit, and the U.S. Court of Appeals for the Federal Circuit.

 She regularly represents and advises employers and employees in all aspects of employment law and litigation.
 The scope of her work includes: